TrueNAS Nightly Development Documentation

 Click Save.

 Select the new share listed on Unix (NFS) Shares widget and then click Edit.
-The Edit NFS screen opens showing the Basic Options settings.
+The Edit NFS screen opens with the Basic Options settings showing.

-Enable Kereberos security.
+Enable Kerberos security.
 Click Advanced Options.
-Select KRB5 from the Security dropdown to enable the Kerberos ticket that generated when you joined Active Directory.
+Select KRB5 from the Security dropdown to enable the Kerberos ticket generated when you joined Active Directory.

 If needed, select Read-Only to prohibit writing to the share.